A lot or a little?

 Sofia the First improves on its popular feature-length predecessor, presenting viewers with a more complete heroine in its precocious young star who gracefully balances royal expectations with her efforts to bring her own individuality to the princess role.
 In so doing, she teaches her friends and kids at home about the joys of overcoming new challenges and inspires the belief that if you're true to yourself and embrace your individuality, then there's no limit to what you can do.

 Families can talk about how Sofia meets her challenges.
 Who gives her good advice when she needs it?
 How does talking about her troubles with others help guide her decisions?
 Does she always make the right decision the first time?
-How does she learn from her mistakes?
+How does she learn from her mistakes in Sofia the First?

 How does Sofia compare to some of the grown-up Disney princesses?
 What are her best qualities?
 In what ways does she challenge stereotypes about princesses?
 What comes of her breaking from traditions?